seppinho/haplogrep-cmd/README.md

 ## Download HaploGrep

+We also provide a command line version for local usage.
 Download and execute the [latest release](https://github.com/seppinho/haplogrep-cmd/releases/download/v2.1.13/haplogrep-2.1.13.jar) (v2.1.13).

       java -jar haplogrep-2.1.13.jar --in <input> --format vcf/hsd --out haplogroups.txt

-HaploGrep requires Java 8 and works for Windows, Linux and Mac operating systems.
+HaploGrep only requires Java 8 and works on Windows, Linux and Mac.

 ## Additional Parameters
 * By default HaploGrep expects that your data is aligned against rCRS (which is included in the human references hg19 and hg38).
 If your data is aligned against RSRS, add the `--rsrs` parameter (Default: off).
 Please read [this blog post](http://haplogrep.uibk.ac.at/blog/rcrs-vs-rsrs-vs-hg19/) carefully before adding this option.